Our Faculty & Staff

 Brielle is a recent graduate from the University of California, Berkeley, where she earned her Bachelor of Arts degree in Sociology.
 Prior to working at Northeastern, Brielle worked in student affairs, counseling, and advocacy programs for transfer students at UC Berkely.
 Brielle plans to pursue a Master’s degree in Higher Education in the near future.
 As the Student Support Specialist for Northeastern’s regional campuses, Brielle is the point of contact for wellness support, both related and not related to COVID-19.
 Brielle helps students access resources on campus and supports them through trying times.
 She loves working one-on-one with students and supporting initiatives, programs, and events across the regions.
 Brielle was born and raised in the San Francisco Bay Area.
 She plans to visit the Seattle campus (and all of the other regional campuses!) when time and public health permits!

-Associate Director, Career Services & Experiential Learning
+Associate Director, Career Development & Experiential Learning

 Patrick earned a master’s degree in education, focused on college student services administration, from Oregon State University and a bachelor’s degree in history from Western Washington University.
 He has spent his entire career so far working in higher education and career services, having started this wonderful journey in 1993 as a new student at WWU.
 Patrick supports Northeastern students in all aspects of career development while also engaging employers to hire students into co-ops, internships, and sponsored XN projects.
 He especially enjoys seeing students experience career, academic, and life “success.”
 He also has a lot of fun collaborating with colleagues in college and campus teams.
 Patrick has lived in the beautiful Pacific Northwest his entire life and grew up on the Olympic Peninsula in the greater Bremerton/Silverdale area.
 He loves living on the west coast and now calls West Seattle home.